randy3k/ProjectManager/README.md

 You can install Project Manager via Package Control.
 To launch the Project Manager, you can either open it under the `Project` menu, via the command palette, or use the hotkey `ctrl+cmd+p` (`ctrl+alt+p` for windows/linux).

 ### Usage
+If you want Project Manager to manage the `*.sublime-project` and `*.sublime-workspace` files.
+You should open the project folder and use the "Add Folder" option of Project Manager.
+On the other hand, if you want to keep the project files where they are, you can use the "Import" option.

-Drag some folders into your Sublime Text window and add a project to Project Manager.
-The options are self-explained, enjoy!
+Other options are self-explained, enjoy!

 ### Optional keybind
 You can additionally add the following keybind in your user keybind settings file for "Open project in new window"